Dr. Who and the Daleks: Plot

-When a Dalek enters their cell the travellers manage to disable it.
+When a Dalek enters their cell, the travellers manage to disable it.
 Once free, they are able to warn the Thals who are entering the city, and escape with them into the jungle.
 The Daleks then test the Thal anti-radiation drug but find that it causes disastrous side effects.
 Thwarted, they decide to detonate a neutron bomb to increase the planet's radiation to a level which even the Thals cannot survive.

 Back at the Thal camp, Dr. Who realises that the travellers are trapped on the planet as the Daleks still have the fluid link, and he will need the Thals' help to recover it.
 He urges Alydon to fight the Daleks to save his species but he refuses, insisting that the Thals are now peaceful.
 In response, Dr. Who pretends to order Ian to take a Thal woman to the Daleks in exchange for the confiscated component.
 Horrified, Alydon attacks Ian, then realises that the Thals can fight for things they care about.
-Alydon, Dr. Who and Susan then lead the Thals in an attack on the city, but the Daleks repel the assault and Dr. Who and Susan are recaptured.
+Alydon, Dr. Who and Susan then lead the Thals in an attack on the city, but the Daleks repel the assault; in the commotion, Dr. Who and Susan are recaptured.

 Meanwhile, Ian, Barbara and a small group of Thals infiltrate the Dalek city from the rear.
-Once inside they join the rest of the Thals, who have mounted a frontal assault to rescue Dr. Who and Susan.
+Once inside, they join the rest of the Thals, who have mounted a frontal assault to rescue Dr. Who and Susan.
 The Thals and humans enter the control room, where the Daleks have started the bomb countdown.
 During the ensuing struggle the Daleks inadvertently destroy their main control console, which kills them by cutting their power and stops the bomb detonation.

-Back in the jungle, with the fluid link recovered, the travellers depart in Tardis to return home.
+Back in the jungle, with the fluid link recovered, the travellers depart in Tardis to return home, with some Thal capes as presents.